followsclosely/othello/README.md

-# Connect Four AI Challenge
+# Reverse AI Challenge

 ## Getting Started

 ### Clone the connect-four Repository

-To get started you will need to first download the [code](https://github.com/followsclosely/connect-four).
+To get started you will need to first download the [code](https://github.com/followsclosely/reverse).
 If you are using IntelliJ IDEA detailed instructions can be found on [IntelliJ website](https://www.jetbrains.com/help/idea/manage-projects-hosted-on-github.html).